 - Articles should be submitted electronically as MS Word files, double-spaced, with margins of 1-1.5 inches.
 Footnotes and citations should follow the guidelines set forth in The Chicago Manual of Style, 16th ed.
 Authors are responsible for obtaining permissions for all musical examples and figures, which must be submitted as JPEG files (minimum 1200 dpi).

 - To allow for blind review by the ACR Editorial Board, manuscripts should not contain any identifying marks.
 Name, address and contact information for the author should be contained in the body of the submission e-mail only.

-- There is no deadline for submissions; articles are reviewed as received.
+- Articles are reviewed as received.
 Authors should expect a response within four weeks of submission.

 Ideas for reviews of scores, recordings, books and performances are welcome at any time, and should also be e-mailed directly to the Editor.